jayam04/python-projects/PyPrograms/sysinfo/readme.md

 By [**@bupboi1337**](https://github.com/bupboi1337)

 ### What does it do?
-It tells you informaiton about your system.
+It tells you informaiton about your system including but not limited to:
+your processor
+your OS
+And the version of your OS.

 ### How do i run it?
-Run it as any other python script in your interpreter of choice.
+Run it as any other python script in your interpreter of choice (preferably with the official python interpreter).